 From the above correlation heatmap, one could get some of the following information:

 - Variables such as NOX & INDUS, AGE & NOX, TAX & RAD and MEDV & RM are having strong positive correlation.
-Generally speaking, pearson correlation coefficient value greater than 0.7 indicates the presence of multi-collinearity.
+Generally speaking, a Pearson correlation coefficient value greater than 0.7 indicates the presence of multi-collinearity.

-- Variables such as MEDV & LSTAT, DIS & INDUS, DIS & NOX and DIS & AGE are having strong negative correlation.
+- Variables such as MEDV & LSTAT, DIS & INDUS, DIS & NOX, and DIS & AGE are having strong negative correlations.

-- There are several variables which have no correlation and whose correlation value is near to 0.
+- There are several variables that have no correlation and whose correlation value is near 0.

 Here is the summary of what you learned about the correlation heatmap in this post:

-- Correlation heatmap is graphical representation of correlation matrix representing correlation between different variables.
+- A correlation heatmap is a graphical representation of a correlation matrix representing the correlation between different variables.

-- The value of correlation can take any values from -1 to 1.
+- The value of correlation can take any value from -1 to 1.

-- Correlation between two variables can also be determined using scatter plot between these two variables.
+- Correlation between two variables can also be determined using a scatter plot between these two variables.